The-Fat-Ninjiko/Face-mood-recognation/README.md

 # Face-Mood-Recognation
- a website application that knows the current mood state of the user
+ A website application that knows the current mood state of the user

 in order to run the application you have to run the code through localhost.